JamesGallicchio/LeanColls/notes.md

 2. [**F# Core**](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/fsharp-collection-types).
 Limited options, but seem to be well-organized and has clear documentation of performance differences.

 3. [**Haskell Collections API**](https://hackage.haskell.org/package/collections-api-1.0.0.0/docs/Data-Collections.html).
 Implementation of a quite reasonable set of interfaces and implementations via typeclasses.
-Some interesting ideas, like using typeclasses to hint about performance to users.
+Some interesting ideas, like using typeclasses to hint about performance to users (?).
+Overall seems to just be modelling a similar hierarchy to
+Scala but with typeclasses.

 Cost tracking